Bet on every NFL Week 7 game at best betting sites, top betting apps

-How to bet on NFL Week 7: Where to bet, best betting sites, promos for Chiefs-Raiders, Commanders-Cowboys
+How to bet on NFL Week 7: Where to bet, best betting sites, promos for Giants-Broncos, Commanders-Cowboys

 Here's how to bet on the Week 7 NFL schedule, including 49ers vs. Falcons and Buccaneers vs. Lions

 The Week 7 NFL schedule continues with 12 games on Sunday, headlined by matchups like Raiders vs. Chiefs (-11.5), Vikings vs. Eagles (-2.5), Colts vs. Chargers (-2.5) and Commanders vs. Cowboys (-1.5).
-Some notable players missing Commanders vs. Cowboys include Washington wide receivers Terry McLaurin (quad) and Deebo Samuel (heel).
 Sunday Night Football features 49ers (-1.5) vs. Falcons, while Monday Night Football is a doubleheader featuring Lions (-5.5) vs. Buccaneers and Seahawks (-3) vs. Texans.
+The 49ers will be without starting quarterback Brock Purdy (toe) again when San Francisco battles the Atlanta Falcons on Sunday at 8:20 p.m.
+ET.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 7 can read more below, along with picks for some of the biggest games.